UniLogin/UniLogin/docs/source/overview.rst

 .. image:: ../modeling/img/concepts/Message.png

-- **to** - a recipient of a message call
+- **to** - the recipient of the message call
-- **from** - the address of a contract that executes a message
+- **from** - the address of contract that executes the message
-- **value** - value to send
+- **value** - number of Wei to send
 - **data** - data for the transaction (i.e. an encoded function call)
-- **gasToken** - token address to refund
+- **gasToken** - address of token used for refund
 - **gasLimit** - maximum gas to use in for a specific transaction
 - **gasPrice** - gas price to use in the refund process
 - **nonce** - an internal nonce of the transaction relative to the contract wallet
 - **operationType** - the type of execution (call, delegatecall, create)
-- **signature** - the signature of all of the arguments above, which ensures parameters come from the owner of the allowed private-public key pair
+- **signature** - the signature of all of the arguments above, which ensures parameters come from the owner of the allowed public-private key pair

 **Message lifecycle**

-The message starts its journey when it is created and signed by the user (i.e. an application or an SDK) and then sent to a relayer.
+A message starts its journey when it is created and signed by a user (i.e. an application or an SDK) and then sent to a relayer.
 In the relayer it goes through the following states:

 .. image:: ../modeling/img/concepts/MessageStates.png

-- **await signature** ``optional``- The relayer waits to collect all required signatures if the message requires more than one signature.
+- **await signature** ``optional``- The relayer waits to collect all the required signatures if the message requires more than one.
 - **queued** - The message is queued to be sent.
 - **pending** - The message is propagated to the network and waits to be mined.
 In a pending state, the message has a transaction hash.
 - **sucess** / **error** - A mined transaction is a success or an error.
 In a success state, the content of the message status is not changed.
 In an error state, the message has an error message.